guerre381/udacity_project_2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Web application filtering out messages sent after a natural disaster happens.
+Web application filtering out messages sent after a natural disaster occurred.
-Such application can help appropriate disaster relief agencies to categorize and therefore prioritize the all events.
+Such application can help appropriate disaster relief agencies to categorize and therefore prioritize all events.

  Machine learning is the key.
 The web application relies on an NLP model in the background.
 It classifies input messages into several categories labeled with relevant keywords.

 This project starts with data wrangling.
 It continues with building, training and testing of the model until